SpintroniK/libeXaDrums/README.md

 # libeXaDrums
-A shared library for <a href="https://github.com/SpintroniK/eXaDrums">eXaDrums</a>.
+A shared library for [eXaDrums](https://github.com/SpintroniK/eXaDrums).

 > eXaDrums is a drum module that is compatible with most Linux distributions.
 It was originally created for the Raspberry Pi 2B and its official 7" touchscreen.
-Please check out my other <a href="https://github.com/SpintroniK/eXaDrums">repository</a> for more details about eXaDrums.
+Please check out my other [repository](https://github.com/SpintroniK/eXaDrums) for more details about eXaDrums.

 ## Table of content